-Another test to confirm that the Workpapers folder is properly shared is performed on the Host machine using the following steps:
+Another test to confirm that the Workpapers folder has been properly shared can be performed on the Host machine using the following steps:

-- Open Windows Explorer.
+- 1) Open Windows Explorer

-- 2. In the Address bar, type \\ [host-machinename] \Workpapers.
+- 2) In the Address bar, type \\[host-machinename]\Workpapers

-- 3. Press Enter.
+- 3) Press Enter

 This should immediately change the active folder to the Workpapers folder on the Host machine.
 If there is an error, this indicates that the Workpapers folder is not properly shared.